-- Federal and State grants and programs-Federal and State government grants and programs awarded as assistance to the County and its citizens, including Highway User Revenue Fund monies for authorized transportation purposes.
-In fiscal year 2013, the County received a 1-time \$10 million State contribution. - Shared State sales taxes-Sales taxes the State of Arizona collects and the Arizona State Treasurer distributes to the County based on the State's statutory distribution formulas. - County property taxes-Taxes the County levies on the assessed value of real and personal property within the County.
-The Graham County treasurer collects the tax revenues. - County sales taxes-Local sales taxes, including voter approved half-cent general and Jail District sales taxes in fiscal years 2014 and 2016, respectively.
+- Federal and State grants and programs-Federal and State government grants and programs awarded as assistance to the County and its citizens, including highway user tax revenues for authorized transportation purposes.
+In fiscal year 2013, the County received a 1-time \$10 million State contribution. - Shared State sales taxes-Sales taxes the State of Arizona collects and the Arizona State Treasurer distributes to the County based on the State's statutory distribution formulas. - County property taxes-Taxes the County levied on the assessed value of real and personal property within the County.
+The County Treasurer collects the tax revenues. - County sales taxes-Local sales taxes, including voter approved half-cent general and Jail District sales taxes in fiscal years 2014 and 2016, respectively.